-3.7 ABOUT PAGE
+3.9 ABOUT PAGE

-$From \, Main \, Menu \, page \, it \, is \, possible \, to \, select \, the \, About \, page \, containing \, Software, \, Chart \, and \, optional \, devices \, information.$
+From Main Menu page it is possible to select the About page containing Software, Chart and optional devices information.

-- Press [MENU], move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - Move the ShuttlePoint knob to highlight About... and press [ENT] or move the ShuttlePoint knob to the right. - 3.
-The information page appears on the screen (see the following picture).
+- 1. Press [MENU], move the ShuttlePoint knob to highlight SETUP MENU and press [ENT]. - 2.
+Move the ShuttlePoint knob to highlight About... and press [ENT] or move the ShuttlePoint knob to the right. - 3.
+The Information page appears on the screen (see the following Figure). - 4.
+Press [CLR] or move the ShuttlePoint knob to the left to exit and show the Chart page.